+Name of the Going to the grocery store

+activity Coming to mine groups,

-Name of the Going to the grocery store activity Objectives to familiarize AFMID with going to the store to buy the necessary groceries and ingredients to increase the independence and self-realization of AFMID to improve the skills and competencies of AFMID to improve the skills and competencies of AFMID to improve the psychophysical health of AFMID Level of difficulty 2 (1 = easy 2= medium, 3=hard) Duration 1-2 hours Resources required Paper Pencil Printed image cards showing groceries and ingredients Glue Money Support from educators / family members Description of the activity Talking to AFMID about going to the grocery store and what they might buy.
+Objectives to familiarize AFMID with going to the store to buy the necessary groceries and ingredients members to increase the independence and self-realization of AFMID to improve the skills and competencies of AFMID to create better connections between family members to improve social and emotional relationships with others to improve the psychophysical health of AFMID

+Level of 2 (1 = easy 2= medium, 3=hard)

+difficulty

+Duration 1-2 hours

+Resources • Paper • Glue

+required Pencil Money

+Printed image cards showing groceries and ingredients Support from educators / family members

+Description of the activity Methodology Talking to AFMID about going to the grocery store and what they might buy.
 Making a picture list of groceries and ingredients that need to be bought and estimating how much money will be needed for groceries and ingredients from the list: Writing a list of necessary groceries and ingredients Providing AFMID with pictures of groceries and ingredients, some glue and a piece of paper.
 Reading off a list one item at a time, asking AFMID to find a picture of that item and have him/her glue it to his/her paper.
 When he/she is finished, his/her pictures should match written list.
 Ask the AFMID to estimate how much each item will cost.
 Allow him/her to take a pencil and his/her list into the store to write down the real cost of each item to see how close his/her estimate was.
 Going to the store with AFMID, explaining the shopping procedures and asking them to find the items using the list, then put items in the basket, take them to the cash register and to pay for purchases.
-Methodology Conversation Verbal instructions Demonstration Physical guidance Tasking and learning by stages Guidance, suggestions Showing, pointing out Observation Results AFMID will learn how to go to the store and buy groceries The following skills and competencies of the individual will be developed: Communication skills Awareness of oneself and one's Motor / physical skills Conducting choices/decision making Take responsibility Awareness of oneself and one's Creativity Emotional expression and adjustment Evaluation Assessment of the individual's ability (initial evaluation) and evaluation of results (final evaluation) through evaluation forms for determining the level of knowledge/competences prior the activity and after the activity.
+Conversation Tasking and learning by stages Praising Verbal instructions Guidance, suggestions Picture display Making a shopping list

+Results Physical guidance AFMID will learn how to go to the store and buy groceries The following skills and competencies of the individual will be developed: Communication skills Motor / physical skills Conducting choices/decision making Take responsibility Observation Awareness of oneself and one's oneself and one

+Evaluation Assessment of the individual's ability (initial evaluation) and evaluation of results (final evaluation) through evaluation forms for determining the level of knowledge/competences prior the activity and after the activity.